Skip to content

 1. Core Concepts

-Mandates serve five key functions in the Powers protocol:
+Mandates serve four key functions in the Powers protocol:

-4. Data Return: Return execution data to the Powers.sol protocol.
+4. Return Data: Return execution data to the Powers protocol.

 2. The Mandate Execution Flow